ArmsTech/udacity/conference_organization_app/README.md

 A speaker is an individual who provides the content for a session at a conference.
 Rather than defining the speaker property as a `StringProperty`, I decided to use `KeyProperty` instead.
 The reason for this is that we may want to store more information about a speaker than just his or her name (e.g. for a speaker page on the `Conference Central` website), so Speaker should be defined as a separate model and associated with a session through it's unique key.
 Modeling speaker this way also means that there is a way to identify a speaker, a speakers sessions, etc… without relying on a non-unique attribute (e.g. name).

+Though many other properties could be added in the future if needed, all that is required for a speaker entity is a speaker's name.
+Using a `StringProperty` for `name` ensures indexing for queries, limits the length, and minimizes storage requirements.

 ```python
 class Speaker(ndb.Model):